pap-stavros/raptor/README.md

 # Raptor 🦖

-A secure, minimalist TOTP (Time-based One-Time Password) CLI tool that stores secrets in your system keyring.
+**Rust Authenticator Platform for Time-based OTP Retrieval** - A secure, minimalist TOTP CLI tool that stores secrets in your system keyring.

 ## Features